chijioke-ibekwe/raven/README.md

    - Attempting to send an Email Notification to a notifiable that has no `email` field or a `routeNotificationForMail()` method in the model class.
    - Attempting to send an SMS Notification to a notifiable that has no `routeNotificationFor$Provider()` method in the model class.
+   - Attempting to send an Email Notification with attachments using a stored SES template (SES stored templates do not support attachments).
 3. `RavenDeliveryException` `code: 502`
    - A notification channel (SendGrid, Vonage, Twilio, or Amazon SES) fails to deliver a message due to an API error, a non-success response status, or an SDK exception.
 Each recipient is dispatched as a separate queued job, so